 Phage Genomics Program

-The Department of Biology and Molecular Biology offers freshman students an innovative program in bacteriophage genomics research funded by the Howard Hughes Medical Institute (HHMI).
-The courses are team-taught by Dr. Sandra Adams, Dr. Kirsten-Monsen-Collar and Dr. Quinn Vega.
+The Department of Biology offers freshman students an innovative program in bacteriophage genomics research funded by the Howard Hughes Medical Institute (HHMI).
+The courses are team-taught by Drs.
+Sandra Adams, Kirsten-Monsen-Collar and Quinn Vega.

 HHMI Science Education Alliance (SEA) gives undergraduate students at select colleges and universities across the nation the opportunity to do hands-on original research studying bacteriophages (viruses that infect bacteria).
-Montclair State University is one of 12 schools in the country selected for full membership, an honor it achieved in 2011.
-We are the only institution in the state of New Jersey selected.
+Montclair State University is the only institution in New Jersey with full membership, an honor it achieved in 2011 as part of the fourth cohort.

 The bacteriophage genomics program is offered in two semesters: laboratory sections of Principles of Biology I (BIOL 112) in the fall and Principles of Biology II (BIOL 113) course in the spring.
 During the fall semester, students will isolate phage collected from local soil samples, purify their phage, extract DNA, use restriction enzymes to characterize it, and prepare the phage for electron microscopy.
 Additionally, students name the phage for inclusion in a national database, phagesdb.org.
 The purified DNA from one phage is then sent for sequencing at a partner institution.
 During the spring semester, students receive digital files from HHMI containing the selected phage's genome sequence.
 The students will then use bioinformatics tools to annotate the phage.